 State your position:

 This is something you must do right away with absolute clarity so that once you have done so; you will not have to keep pleading your case and as a result push them further away.
-Just simply, let your spouse know that you want your marriage to be restored.
+Simply, tell your spouse that you want your marriage restored.
 Tell them you are willing to do the work and get the help that will enable the two of you to rebuild your marriage.

 The law of attraction is what brought you together and it is something that will help you restore your marriage.
 This is not about comparing yourself to someone else and you trying to present yourself attractive in an effort to compete.
 It is simply presenting yourself as someone your spouse will want to take notice of and think twice about losing.

-It may mean presenting yourself attractive in a physical way like you would if you were going out on a date.
-But not in a way where you are over stressed to change your physical appearance.
+It may mean presenting yourself attractive physically the way you would if you were going out on a date.
+But not by overstressing to change your physical appearance.

 Most importantly, this is about being an attractive person on the inside.
 You may have to put on a strong face when you are around them.
 But be sure, your spouse will only want to be with you again when they feel they are going to lose something very valuable if they let go of you.